America's economic recovery hits a major roadblock - KESQ

 It was far lower than the 2.7% economists had predicted and the slowest pace of growth since the start of the recovery, as well as a massive step down from the 6.7% rate in the spring.

-The slowdown was “more than accounted for” by a slowdown in consumer spending, according to the BEA.
+The slowdown was “more than accounted for” by a slowdown in consumer spending, according to the BEA, which dropped off after the stimulus check sugar rush faded.

 Although American incomes rose $47.8 billion on the back of higher wages, even as government benefits wound down, disposable income actually fell by 0.7%, or $29.4 billion.